 Dr. Butler has worked diligently to ensure equity in Montgomery and Prince George’s Public Schools between students and staff.
 She has dedicated a decade of work to developing GapBuster, Inc, Designed to close the academic achievement gap and raise the achievement bar for students and their families.

-Nesreen Hill, the program coordinator at Prince George’s County office, is the founding member of GapBuster, Inc. She has been part of the GapBuster, Inc. since second grade, where her confidence within herself was able to flourish.
-Nesreen helps design cohesive and comprehensive youth development programs, develop and implement planning and project management processes, day to day supervisory support, collaborate with the educational unit, manage the development and maintenance of the GapBuster Inc center, etc.
+Nesreen Hill, our Director of Youth Programs, is a founding member of GapBuster, Inc. She has been part of the GapBuster, Inc. since second grade, where her confidence within herself was able to flourish.
+Nesreen helps design cohesive and comprehensive youth development programs, develop and implement planning and project management processes, day to day supervisory support, collaborate with the educational unit, manage the development and maintenance of the GapBuster Inc. center, etc.

-Nesreen has served as the PG program coordinator for 6 years fostering an enriching environment for the youth and community members..
-Her management, business, and interpersonal skills have tremendously developed with this new position.
-Also, GapBuster youth have taught her that patience is the key to success and you can never stop learning especially from children.
-Furthermore, Nesreen hopes that being the leader of GapBuster, Inc. will allow her to successfully manage a business and continue to work avidly with the GapBuster youth.
+Nesreen has served as the Director of Youth Programs for 8 years, fostering an enriching environment for the youth and community members.
+Her management, business, and interpersonal skills have tremendously developed with this position.
+GapBuster youth have also taught her that patience is the key to success and you can never stop learning, especially from children.
+Furthermore, Nesreen hopes that being the leader of GapBuster, Inc. will assist her in successfully managing her business, Queen Kush Products, and continue to work avidly with the GapBuster youth.

 Gail Davis supports our administrative work with GapBuster, Inc. Gail has decades of professional background after earning a BS focused in Business Administration and an MS in Human Resources Management from the University of Maryland University College.
 Gail’s coordination of our teams and community relations is critical to our ability to provide success to youth and family.
 Gail is an Experienced Real Estate Agent with a demonstrated history of working in the real estate industry.
 Licensed in Maryland and the District of Columbia.
 Skilled in negotiation, traditional sales/short sales, rentals, real estate transactions for owner-occupants and investors.